 - Doomsday 1 (later reprinted as The Doomsday Squad) - While a group is in orbit, someone sets off World War III which kills everyone on the planet, they wait for the nuclear stuff to dissipate and return to a ravaged Earth.

-- Sorta used in the 2000 AD strip Shakara.
+- Played with in Shakara.
 The world is destroyed at the start of the story and the only human left is an astronaut from the International Space Station.
 He is killed not long after.

 - In the Alien comic book continuity, Earth is overrun by Xenomorphs and the inhabitants of a space station and other colonists are the humans who survive.

 - The prequel comic series to WALL•E has an astronaut return to Earth from some mission only to find everybody left.
-With WALL•E's help, he's gonna try and find a way to the Axiom to reunite with his family.
+WALL•E helps him to try and find a way to the Axiom to reunite with his family.

-- In H'el on Earth, H'el's backstory is explained as this.
+- In H'el on Earth, H'el's fake backstory is explained as this.
 Before Krypton was destroyed, H'el was sent into space to find a way to save it.
 Years later, he lands on Earth; where he finds two other survivors: Superman and Supergirl.
+As it turns out, he isn't actually a Kryptonian astronaut, nor is he a Well-Intentioned Extremist.
+He is, in fact, a few Kryptonian cell samples sent into space as an experiment, and when he found out about his origins, he decided to bring back Krypton just so he could rule it and/or destroy it.

-- In All-Star Superman, a pair of Kryptonian astronauts wound up surviving the destruction of their planet, and wind up coming to Earth to conquer it.
+- In All-Star Superman, Bar-El and Lilo, Krypton's first astronauts survived the destruction of their planet, and wind up coming to Earth to conquer it.

-- Planet of the Apes: You blew it up!
+- Planet of the Apes (1968): You blew it up!
 Damn you!
 Damn you all to HELL!

-- The inhabitants of a spaceship survive in The Doomsday Machine (it was MST3K'd) when the titular device destroys Earth; it turns out they were chosen specifically for an Adam and Eve Plot.
+- The inhabitants of a spaceship survive in The Doomsday Machine (it was MST3K'd by the Cinematic Titanic gang) when the titular device destroys Earth; it turns out they were chosen specifically for an Adam and Eve Plot.

 - The old 1985 B-movie Def-Con 4 was slam-bang on this trope.
 It was After the End, and the astronauts had to get back to Earth and then survive there.